 - There must be a credible partnership between the members - the work balance doesn't have to be equal but must be articulated.

-2. The project will have a tangible impact
+2. The project will have a tangible impact and legacy

 - The project must have a clearly stated aim that adds value and has a defined output.